haus23/tipprunde-legacy/apps/hinterhof/README.md

 ## Future

-- Gradually clean-up justd styles and components (high priority) - just make it your own
+- Gradually clean-up shadcn/ui styles and components (high priority) - just make it your own
 - Switch from sonner to RAC toasts
 - Change Avatar Image